Doing the Sale

 Keep track of your purchases as you go through the sale.
 You can pick up a shopping list form at the door, or if you like to plan ahead, search plants on our website and save them to your My Plant List, then print out your list and bring it along.
 You can also hand write your list ahead of time on our downloadable form (pdf, 12K).
 If you bring a list with you, you can cross out anything you don’t buy or change the quantity to your actual purchase as you go through the sale.
 (Bring a pen or pencil, or pick one up at the door.)

-We encourage you to bring your own flats or trays (perhaps from a past year) to save on waste, although we do have box flats available.
+We encourage you to bring your own flats or trays more than ever (perhaps from a past year).
 Some shoppers find plastic storage bins work really well because they can be stacked.

 Finding the Plants You’re Looking for

-In the Grandstand, the catalog numbers are your best means of locating the plants.
+In the sale, the catalog numbers are your best means of locating the plants.
 Each category (such as Annuals or Perennials) has a letter to begin its catalog numbers (G for Grasses, H for Herbs).
 Remember — the numbers are assigned alphabetically by the common name we give the plants (for instance, Hollyhock, French, rather than French Hollyhock).
-Plants beginning with U are in the Unusual and Rare Plants booth.
+Plants beginning with U are in Unusual and Rare Plants.

 Plant listings that give the pot size as "bulb," "bareroot" or "seed packet" this year are for sale online instead of at the sale.
 They must be purchased ahead of time.
 Find out more here.

 The Find Plants section of the site is great for searching ahead of time for plants that meet your needs.
 For instance, you can ask it to show you all the native flowers that are no more than 36" tall with yellow flowers that are good for bees and grow in part sun/part shade, or all the pink perennials with interesting foliage.
 Check it out when you're making your list!